House of Cards (novel)

 House of Cards is a political thriller novel by British author Michael Dobbs.
 Published in 1989, it tells the story of Francis Urquhart, a fictional Chief Whip of the Conservative Party, and his amoral and manipulative scheme to become leader of the governing party and, thus, Prime Minister of the United Kingdom.
+The title House of Cards is a play on words.
+British Parliament consists of the House of Lords and the House of Commons.
+"Cards" and "Commons" share the "C" as the first letter while "Cards" and "Lords" share the "rds" as the last three letters.
+Therefore, "House of Cards" essentially combines the names of both houses of Parliament.

-A television adaptation, written by Andrew Davies and produced by the BBC was aired in 1990.
+A television adaptation, written by Andrew Davies and produced by the BBC, was aired in 1990.
 A six-part radio adaptation of the first novel, written by Neville Teller aired on BBC Radio 4 in 1996.
-In 2013, the serial and the Dobbs novel were the basis for a US television adaptation set in Washington, D.C., commissioned and released by Netflix.
+In 2013, the serial and the Dobbs novel were the basis for an American television adaptation set in Washington, D.C., commissioned and released by Netflix.

 The novel was followed by two sequels: To Play the King and The Final Cut.
 Both were adapted for television by the BBC and aired in 1993 and 1995 respectively.

 Background

 Michael Dobbs began working for the Conservative Party in 1977, and from 1986 to 1987, served as Prime Minister Margaret Thatcher's Chief of Staff.
 Dobbs fell out with Thatcher during a cabinet meeting on 4 June 1987, exactly one week before that year's general election.
 Thatcher was concerned she would lose the election, and according to one participant at the meeting, she was "almost hysterical, with her arms sweeping everywhere".
 According to Dobbs, "It all started because Maggie Thatcher beat me up and was actually rather cruel to me.
 She took out all her pain and anger and frustration on me, when in fact I was perhaps the most innocent person in the room at the time."

 Shortly after leaving his post as Chief of Staff in 1987, Dobbs and his wife visited Malta on holiday.
 While sitting beside a swimming pool in Malta, Dobbs scribbled the letters "FU" and a drawing of two raised middle fingers on a piece of a paper.
 The letters would become the initials of House of Cards protagonist, Francis Urquhart.
 Dobbs stated that he had not planned to write the book saying, "None of this was planned.
 It was all a bit of a joke, an accident.
 I had no intention of being a writer, or even finishing the book.
 It was just a holiday distraction."
 Dobbs insists that it is not a "book of revenge", but "most of the stuff I put into House of Cards was material from events I'd either seen, or participated in, or done, or watched other people do."
 Dobbs has also stated that the book was not a comment on contemporary politics, and also drew inspiration from the works of Shakespeare.